 Therefore, option D, “Keystone species influence the diversity of communities,” is the correct answer, while the other options are incorrect.

 Option A, for instance, is incorrect because keystone species may actually decrease competition among populations in a community.
 Option B, too, is incorrect because keystone species are not necessarily the most abundant members of communities.
-And option C is also not correct because these species do not always live with other species in symbiosis.
+Option C is also not correct because these species do not always live with other species in symbiosis.

 Some Other Questions About Keystone Species

-Now that you know the answer to the question, “how might you add keystone species to the concept map,” you might already be feeling super ready for your exams.
+Now that you know the answer to the question, “How might you add keystone species to the concept map,” you might already be feeling super ready for your exams.
 We expect that too.
 But wait, there are some more things you should know about these species to make your preparation sealed.
 Let’s take a quick look at them.

-What are keystone species?
+What are Keystone Species?

 Keystone species are species that have a disproportionately large impact on the structure and function of an ecosystem relative to their abundance.
 These species are critical to the maintenance of the ecosystem’s overall health, and their removal can cause huge in the ecosystem.